Excerpt from “Of Farms and Family” by the Trustees of Reservations:

 Early history of the property

-The remainder of the Samuel Appleton farm with the old Samuel Appleton mansion was sold bv Samuel Smith to Samuel Obear in 1818, who sold to Hamilton Brown in 1821.
+“Captain Smith’s son Samuel succeeded in the ownership and while in his hands, the farm was sold by piecemeal to many owners.
+The remainder of the Samuel Appleton farm with the old mansion was sold bv Samuel Smith to Samuel Obear in 1818, who sold to Hamilton Brown in 1821.
 It remained in his possession and that of his son, Albert S. Brown, until 1889, when it was purchased by Mrs. Helen K., wife of Randolph M. Appleton, son of Mr. D. F. Appleton.
+The old 1794 Samuel Appleton house was removed from its original location under the great elms and made a part of the new mansion which was built near by.

 Julia Bird Reservation